-Perfect for romantic day trips, family outings or friend-filled celebrations, SoGlos has handpicked 16 of the best picnic spots in the county, so roll out the blankets and tuck in…
+For the perfect socially distanced day out, SoGlos’s has handpicked 16 of the best picnic spots in Gloucestershire.
+So, roll out the blankets and tuck in…

 Stock-up on picnic essentials and make a beeline for Cannop Ponds, a series of man-made lakes in the Forest of Dean.
 The grassy area is ideal for picnickers and offers a pretty setting to savour an outdoor lunch while spotting the abundance of local birdlife.